-During the height of the struggle for Ojibwe spear fishing and treaty rights in the summer of 1989 several Indian and non-Indian runners joined forces on the Anishinaabe Solidarity Relay.
-The run started, carrying an Eagle Feather staff made from sumac, at the Bear River pow wow, swung down to Rhinelander, across the Wisconsin River, east to Mole Lake, north to Crandon, Eagle River and Lac Vieu Desert, across US highway 2 to Bad River, Ashland, Red Cliff, south to Hayward, and west to St. Croix, then back east to Spooner and Stone Lake, finishing at the Honor the Earth pow on the Lac Courte Oreilles reserve.
+During the height of the struggle for Ojibwe spear fishing and treaty rights in the summer of 1989 several Indian, and non-Indian runners joined forces on the Anishinaabe Solidarity Relay.
+The run started, carrying an Eagle Feather staff made from sumac, at the Bear River pow wow, swung down to Rhinelander, across the Wisconsin River, east to Mole Lake, north to Crandon, Eagle River and Lac Vieu Desert, across US highway 2 to Bad River, Ashland, Red Cliff, south to Hayward, and west to St. Croix, then back east to Spooner and Stone Lake, finishing at the Honor the Earth pow wow on the Lac Courte Oreilles reserve.

 We received a feather for the staff at every Ojibwe community we visited.
 I was one of the runners.
 When we arrived at our final destination at the Honor the Earth pow wow my feet were a bleeding red pulpy mass.
-A woman cleaned and bandaged my feet.
-I could dance the inter tribals.
-Later in the fall Ernie St. Germaine from Lac du Flambeau who’d organized the run, came to the door of our cabin on the Sundstein Road near Eagle River, Wisconsin.
+A woman cleaned and bandaged my feet so I could dance the inter tribals.
+Later in the fall Ernie St. Germaine from Lac du Flambeau, who’d organized the run, came to the door of our cabin on the Sundstein Road near Eagle River, Wisconsin.
 I made some tea and corn bread.
 We visited about the run and some dreams he’d had about me.
 Finally, he said, “It’s very important for you to hunt the bear.”

 These instructions did not become clear and coherent to me until a few years later, when I was transitioning from being a hunting and fishing guide to a public radio reporter.
 After witnessing a northern Wisconsin bear hunt with hounds I produced a four part series “Living with Bears” which included the lead story “The Day the Bear Died.”